-- 8.01 This procedure shall apply to all differences arising between an Employer and a Union relating to the discipline or dismissal of an Employee, or to the interpretation, application, operation or alleged violation of this Agreement, any Agreement-Based LOU, or any Standard Provincial Agreement as it relates to this Agreement, to an Agreement-Based LOU or to the T&G Project, including any question as to whether this procedure applies and whether a matter is arbitral.
-Grievances relating to jurisdictional disputes (including wages/benefits) under the JAPlan are not arbitral. - (a) Any Union or Employer may initiate a grievance. - (b) The parties will use their best efforts to settle the matter informally. - 8.02 It is agreed that the spirit and intent of this Agreement is to resolve grievances promptly.
+- 8.01 This procedure shall apply to all differences arising between the Employer and the Union relating to the discipline or dismissal of an Employee, or to the interpretation, application, operation or alleged violation of this Agreement, any Agreement-Based LOU, or any Standard Provincial Agreement as it relates to this Agreement, to an Agreement-Based LOU or to the Penstock Installation Project, including any question as to whether this procedure applies and whether a matter is arbitral. - (a) The Union or Employer may initiate a grievance. - (b) The parties will use their best efforts to settle the matter informally. - 8.02 It is agreed that the spirit and intent of this Agreement is to resolve grievances promptly.
 All grievances must be initiated within ten (10) working days of occurrence of the alleged grievance or the date on which the person initiating the grievance ought to have known of the occurrence of the alleged grievance.
 It is understood the ten (10) working day timeframe shall not apply to differences concerning a failure to remit to Trust Funds set out in the Standard Provincial Agreement; such a failure to remit Trust Funds may be brought at any time up to six (6) months following the termination of this Agreement, or six (6) months after the final completion of the Employer's work on the Project Site whichever occurs first.